Alabama swamped, 4 killed in floods from slow-moving front

 To the south, in Baldwin County, as much as 250,000 gallons (946,000 liters) of waste water overflowed from sewage systems along Mobile Bay, officials said.

-With rainfall totals already ranging from 2 inches (5 centimeters) to as much 6 inches across the state this week, forecasters said another 3 inches (8 centimeters) of rain was possible, with the heaviest rains to the north.
+In Georgia, the National Weather Service said as many as 6 inches (15 centimeters) of rain fell in a crescent-shaped area from Columbus to Macon and then northeast toward Athens, Gainesville and South Carolina.

-Severe storms and a few isolated tornadoes from a slow-moving low pressure system were a threat, mainly in the afternoon, forecasters said.
-The National Weather Service issued a tornado watch for northeastern Alabama, northwestern Georgia and southern Tennessee.
+On Wednesday, news outlets reported rising waters forced people to evacuate from a motel in Macon, Georgia, after ground floor rooms flooded.
+In adjoining Jones County, schools canceled classes Thursday as floodwaters submerged some roads.
+Rising waters on the Ocmulgee River led Jones County deputies to rescue people trapped in their home Wednesday.

-Rains should end in Alabama by late Thursday as storms move eastward.
-Flash flood warnings were in effect through Friday along the weather front, stretching from the Florida Panhandle through northern Georgia and mountainous regions of the eastern Tennessee and the western Carolinas.
+Rains should end by late Thursday in Alabama as storms move eastward.
+Flash flood warnings were in effect through Friday along the weather front, stretching from the Florida Panhandle through northern Georgia and mountainous regions of easter Tennessee and the western Carolinas.

 “Flood insurance is going to have fun,” he said.